 This will create a much more natural appearance to your skin before adding the final touches to the rest of your makeup look.

-In my opinion, Covergirl & Olay Tone Rehab 2-in-1 is the best foundation.
+In my opinion, Clinique’s Even Better is the best foundation.
 This is what I use since 2013, and I can not give up on him.
 The foundation has more of a matte finish and is great for skin that feels dry and tight without creating those gross patches of dry skin.
 If you like full coverage and have oily or combination skin, this might be the one for you.

-Regarding powder, I use M.A.C. – Mineralize Skinfinish Natural.
+Regarding powder, I use MAC Prep + Prime Transparent Finishing Powder.
 I love the feeling of this powder on my skin, as it is velvety soft, nourishing and never cakey.
 I’ve worn this beauty product for everyday makeup looks, big events, pictures, daytime work meetings, dinner dates and I think it looks great on the skin.
-I recommend you to try M.A.C. – Mineralize Skinfinish Natural.

 How to Contour Your Nose: Step One – Highlight